brighthive/si-social-research-challenge/assignment/adult_educational_attainment_and_work/README.md

 ## Task 2: Modify `make_data_and_reference.py`, Update Config
 ACME likes your justifications for using both `UNDERMP` and your derived measure!
 In this task you will be asked to modify the data set to include your derived measure within a repeatable process.
 You will be making changes to `make_dataset_and_reference.py` as well as other files.

-* Modify the download methods in `make_dataset_and_reference.py` to accept an True/False argument on whether to `overwrite` any existing data.
+* Modify the download methods in `make_dataset_and_reference.py` to accept a True/False argument on whether to `overwrite` any existing data.
 If `overwrite` is set to False and the data exists then the function shall not overwrite the data.
 This will allow anyone to run that file without having to redownload existing data.
 * With `overwrite` set to False in the various download functions, add _a new function_ that processes the `ates_pu.csv` file and adds your new derived measure.
 The resulting file should be written to `./data/processed`.
  * The name of the file should be set in `config.yaml`, `processed_data` under the key `ates`.
  * The name set in `config.yaml` should be reflected as a file in `./data/processed`